RealA10N/faststringmap/README.md

 # faststringmap

 `faststringmap` is a fast read-only string keyed map for Go (golang).
-For our use case it is approximately 5 times faster than using Go's built-in map type with a string key.
 It also has the following advantages:

 * look up strings and byte slices without use of the `unsafe` package
 * minimal impact on GC due to lack of pointers in the data structure